surfstudio/SurfGen/Docker/README.md

 # Test Build On Linux

-There ypu can find docker environent to test build in linux
+There you can find a docker environment to test build on linux

 There are:
 - `BaseImage` - image with swift (installed by SurfGen's script)